Vancouver | Travel Guide

 Hiring a car in Vancouver

-If you plan to get out of the city and into nature further hiring a car is a great idea.
+If you plan to get out of the city and further into nature, hiring a car is a great idea.
 A popular route is to drive the famous Sea to Sky Highway from Vancouver to Whistler.
-It's only 120km and about an hour and half drive and its well worth it for the spectacular views you can get.
-On the way up you can stop at the Sea to Sky Gondola - and when in Whistler you can check out the Olympic rings from the 2012 Winter Games.
+It's only 120km and about a 90-minute drive and its well worth it for the spectacular views you can get.
+On the way up you can stop at the Sea to Sky Gondola - and when in Whistler you can check out the Olympic rings from the 2010 Winter Olympic Games.

 On the drive back make sure to come back with the Lionsgate Bridge for the most epic drive into Vancouver and through Stanley Park!